FederatedAI/FATE/examples/pipeline/README.rst

       cd /data/projects/fate
       python examples/pipeline/demo/pipeline-quick-demo.py

+The details of each step of this demo can be shown `here <./demo/pipeline-quick-demo.py>`_.

    This quick demo shows how to build to a heterogeneous SecureBoost job using uploaded data from previous step.
    Note that data are uploaded to the same machine in the previous step.
-To run the below job with cluster deployment, make sure to first upload data to corresponding parties and set role information and job parameters accordingly `here <./demo/pipeline-quick-demo.py>`_.
+To run the below job with cluster deployment, make sure to first upload data to corresponding parties and set role information and job parameters accordingly.

 Progress of job execution will be printed as modules run.
    A message indicating final status ("success") will be printed when job finishes.
    The script queries final model information when model training completes.